 In this article:

-- Understanding objectives
+- Understanding objectives and initiatives

-- Using objectives in Productboard
+- Using objectives and initiatives in Productboard

 - Using the Prioritization matrix

-- Using drivers with objectives
+- Using drivers with objectives and initiatives

 - Help users perform core job-to-be-done X

 - Grow our impact on the world by expanding to customer segment Y